 Dissemination and training

-The Committee, while welcoming various initiatives taken by the National Human Rights Commission of Korea (NHRCK) to promote human rights education in the school curricula and to the public at large, regrets that no information with respect to dissemination of information and training related to the issues covered by the Optional Protocol, including in the curricula of military schools and in the pre-deployment training programmes for peace-keeping personnel, has been provided by the State party.
+The Committee, while welcoming various initiatives taken by the National Human Rights Commission of Korea (NHRCK) to promote human rights education in the school curricula and for the public at large, regrets that no information has been provided by the State party with respect to dissemination of information and training related to the issues covered by the Optional Protocol, including in the curricula of military schools and in the pre-deployment training programmes for peace-keeping personnel.

 The Committee recommends that the State party, in the light of article 6, paragraph 2, ensure that the principles and provisions of the Optional Protocol are included in the curricula of military schools and widely disseminated to the general public and State officials, as well as military and peace-keeping personnel, by appropriate means, including the media.

-It also recommends that the State party develop systematic awareness raising, education and training programmes on the provisions of the Optional Protocol for all relevant professional groups working with and for children, including those working with asylum-seeking and refugee children coming from countries affected by armed conflict, such as health personnel, social workers, teachers, lawyers, judges and immigration officials.
+It also recommends that the State party develop systematic awareness-raising, education and training programmes on the provisions of the Optional Protocol for all relevant professional groups working with and for children, including those working with asylum-seeking and refugee children coming from countries affected by armed conflict, such as health personnel, social workers, teachers, lawyers, judges and immigration officials.

 Independent national human rights institution

-The Committee welcomes the decision of the State party taken on 20 February 2008 to maintain the independence of the National Human Rights Commission of Korea (NHRCK), and notes with appreciation that the NHRCK has competence to monitor violations of individual rights of children by state agents, including the military.
-However, the Committee regrets the lack of a child right division within the NHRCK that allows for adequate monitoring and promotion of the Optional Protocol.
+The Committee welcomes the decision of the State party taken on 20 February 2008 to maintain the independence of the NHRCK, and notes with appreciation that it has competence to monitor violations of individual rights of children by State agents, including the military.
+However, the Committee regrets the lack of a child right division within the NHRCK which would for the adequate monitoring and promotion of the Optional Protocol.

-The Committee, reiterating what it previously stated in its concluding observations upon the State party’s second periodic report (CRC/C/15/Add.197, para.
-18), recommends that the State party continue to ensure that the NHRCK is provided with the necessary human and financial resources that would enable the Commission to establish a child rights division in order to adequately monitor and promote the Optional Protocol and undertake awareness raising measures with a view to achieving increased visibility and accessibility for children.
+The Committee, reiterating what it previously stated in its concluding observations on the second periodic report (CRC/C/15/Add.197, para.
+18), recommends that the State party continue to ensure that the NHRCK is provided with the necessary human and financial resources that would enable it to establish a child rights division to adequately monitor and promote the Optional Protocol and take awareness-raising measures with a view to achieving increased visibility and accessibility for children.

 II.
 Prohibition and related matters